occopus/docs/sphinx/source/user/createinfra.rst

     Optional.
 The list of security group IDs which should be assigned to the allocated virtual machine.
   ``subnet_id``
     Optional.
 The ID of the subnet which should be assigned to the allocated virtual machine.
+  ``tags``
+    Optional.
+List of key-value pairs of tags to be registered for the virtual machine.
   ``name``
     Optional.
 A user-defined name for this resource.
 Used in logging and can be referred to in the :ref:`authentication file <authentication>` to distinguish authentication to be applied among resources having the same type.